pacojq/Seagull/README.md

   - Using basic namespace functionality.
   - Very basic type inference (only working with literals).

-## Short term goals
+## Goals

   - ```switch``` statements
   - ```for``` loops, ```break``` and ```continue``` keywords.
+  - Allow value assignment on declaration.
   - Add lambda expressions.
-  - Allow value assignment on declaration.
   - Add ```Enum``` types to the language.
   - Basic polymorphism: interfaces and struct inheritance.

-## Long term goals

   - Implicit type declarations and conversions.
   - Pointer handling and pass parameters by reference.
   - Add generics to the language.
   - Use the C language as the target compilation language.

+## Wishlist

   - Allow the use of a graphics library, such as OpenGL.
   - Language server protocol (https://langserver.org) implementation.

-## Wishlist

   - Add other output languages, like Java, Javascript, etc.
   - Allow compilation to the Microsoft Common Intermediate Language.